Dr. Juan Pablo Mallarino

 Physicist from Universidad Nacional de Colombia, obtained my Ph.D. in Physics from Universidad de los Andes developing analytic models for stiff rod-like polyelectrolytes through molecular simulations.
-During my post-doctoral stay in Universidad de los Andes, we revised the Contact Theorem for the Cell Model and Manning condensation phenomenon for the two-dimensional one-component plasma.
-As of today, I am the HPC Coordinator and Researcher for the School of Sciences in Universidad de los Andes.
-I have a strong background on theoretical statistical mechanics, programming languages such as C/C++, Python, R and SQL, and Linux administration for cluster environments with application development and deployment.
+He was also the HPC Coordinator and Researcher for the School of Sciences in Universidad de los Andes until early 2021.
+He has a solid background on theoretical statistical mechanics, programming languages (C/C++, Python, R and SQL), and Linux administration for cluster environments with application development and deployment.

 Dr. Carlos Eduardo Álvarez